 In conclusion, big data are very large and complex data sets, so voluminous that traditional data storage or processing tools simply cannot handle them.

-Big data is essential to gain agility in decision making, anticipate and solve problems that previously could not be tackled .
+Big data is essential to gain agility in decision-making and anticipate and solve problems that previously could not be tackled.
 In this way, business management can be improved and profits increased.

 Today, many industries are already benefiting from the potential of big data.
 Have you already started your data journey?
 If not, what are you waiting for?